-I am interested in the political economy of international development and the cultures and ethics of social change.
-With a background in sustainable agriculture and fair trade, I investigate questions pertaining to: (1) rural livelihoods and identities; (2) production standards and certifications; and (3) sustainability governance and participation.
+I am broadly interested in the political economy of sustainable development and the ethics of social transformation.
+With a background in critical agrarian studies and fair and alternative trade movements, I investigate questions pertaining to: (1) rural livelihoods and identities; (2) production standards and certifications; and (3) sustainability governance and participation.
 By examining power structures and relations at multiple levels of analysis, my work connects local experiences to regional and global forces, enabling me to unpack the relationship between structure and agency.
-I also employ methods that open spaces of radical openness where agrarian communities can share their expertise, voice their concerns, and collaborate with professionals to improve sustainability in practice.
+I also employ methods that create spaces of radical openness where agrarian communities can share their expertise, voice their concerns, and collaborate with professionals to improve sustainability in practice.

 In 2010, I worked with small-scale rooibos tea farmers in South Africa's Western Cape Province to co-develop a participatory research, training, and networking initiative.
 At that time, I conducted ethnographic fieldwork with a team of community-based farmer leaders, generating in-depth understanding of the issues facing producers in rural coloured (mixed race) areas, including challenges with Fairtrade and organic market access.
 Our engagement resulted in a ‘participatory commodity networking’ approach to Fairtrade producer support.